Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How much can I save by refinancing my graduate student loans?
+How much can I save by refinancing my student loans?

 Potentially shave thousands of dollars off the total cost of your loan.